wassname/scrape_r_rational/data/cache2/97gdvw.md

 ### Comments:

-> **u/LapisLightning** [+2] *
+> **u/LapisLightning** [+2]  (a minute later)
 >
 > *🎵 Heal the world / Make it a better place🎵*
+>
 > In which we see how much Gabe has changed since the beginning of the story; from an impulsive asshole to a diplomat and one of the most rational characters.
->

 ---